 6.2 Uniqueness of ID value

-Figure 1 gives an overview of the structure of multiple identification schemes.
+Figure 1 gives an overview of the general approach of accommodating multiple identification schemes.
 Many different identification schemes can be used for multimedia information access triggered by tag-based identification.
-Each identification scheme should be identified by object identifier (OID) under the arc {joint-iso-itu-t(2) tag-based (27)} as specified in [ITU-T X.668].
-For example, in the figure, the top-most row indicates that identification scheme 1 is identified by OID arch {2 27 i1}.
+Each identification scheme should be identified by an object identifier (OID) under the arc {joint-iso-itu-t(2) tag-based (27)} as specified in [ITU-T X.668].
+For example, in Figure 1, the top-most row indicates that identification scheme 1 is identified by OID arch {joint-iso-itu-t(2) tag-based(27) i1}.

 Identifier schemes which are widely used and already have an OID allocated to them (not under arc {joint-iso-itu-t(2) tag-based (27)}) can continue to use that OID.
-In Figure 1, “Existing identification scheme 1”, that has OID value not under {2 27} OID arc is identified by OID arc {x1 y1 z1}.
+In Figure 1, “Existing identification scheme 1”, that has an OID value not under arc {joint-iso-itu-t(2) tag-based(27)} is identified by OID {x1 y1 z1}.

-For a given identifier scheme (identified by an OID), the uniqueness of identifier values is required to be managed by the organization who is allocating those values.
+For a given identifier scheme (identified by an OID), the uniqueness of identifier values is required to be managed by the organization which is allocating those values.
 That is, the uniqueness of identifier values should be managed by the Registration Authority (RA) for that identifier scheme with the cooperation of the users of the identifiers.